Git Project Flow with phpstorm, Plesk and GitHub

-This is an overview document to set up a web project to utilize phpstorm and the a GitHub team account for collaboration on projects, incremental backups, and better recovery options while working with multiple developers.
+This is an overview document to set up a web project to utilize phpstorm and a GitHub team account for collaboration on projects, incremental backups, and better recovery options while working with multiple developers.
 The process for deployment to live servers or other environments will be outlined at the end of the document.

 Create your new project in phpstorm.
 It doesn't matter if it is a fresh, empty directory project, or one put together from an existing site.